ByteChkR/BadScript2/docs/Readme.md

 #### Building from Source

+Tested on:
+- Windows 10 64-bit
+- Debian 11 (Bullseye)

 Requirements:
 - git
 - net6.0 SDK
 - Powershell 6.0 or greater

+1. Open a Powershell Session
+	- On Windows: `powershell`
+	- On Linux: `pwsh`
-1. Clone this Repository `git clone https://github.com/ByteChkR/BadScript2`
+2. Clone this Repository `git clone https://github.com/ByteChkR/BadScript2`
-2. Run `build.ps1` located inside the repository folder
+3. Change Directory to `./BadScript2`
+3. Run `./build.ps1`

+> use `build.ps1 -config Release` to build with optimizations.
+> use `build.ps1 -writeLog` to get debug logs

 `build.ps1` compiles the language project and builds all common libraries for the runtime.
 The Compiled output will be generated in `./build`.